jhart4593/DC_fall22/README.md

-Code from digital control taken in the fall of 2022.
+Project and homework code from digital control course taken in the fall of 2022.